 One way of thinking about comedy is to think of it as typically progressing from disorder to order, from a state of disquiet and unrest to one of rest.
 The scene of the disorder can be a place–a city, a home–or it can be a psychology, whether of one person or of more than one.
 When we rate Chuck a comedy, part of what we recognize it not only that it is funny, but also that it is marked by this sort of progress.
 In individual episodes, there is often progress of this sort (often the disorder begins with a flash of Chuck’s and the order by the triumph over some particular bit of bad-guy-ery).
 Sometimes the progress take several episodes.

-For example, in the Jill arc, Jill’s appearance destabilizes the precarious stability that Chuck and Sarah have reached in S2, and underscored in the scene at the end of vs. Tom Sawyer in which they gaze at the stars, each obviously trying to chart a future that has them together (“Don’t let’s ask for the moon.
+For example, in the Jill arc, Jill’s appearance destabilizes the precarious stability that Chuck and Sarah have reached in S2, a stability underscored in the scene at the end of vs. Tom Sawyer in which they gaze at the stars, each obviously trying to chart a future that has them together (“Don’t let’s ask for the moon.
 We have the stars”).
-Of course, a larger disorder is the disorder between Chuck and Sarah, the fact that they are together and yet not together–but that disorder never gets completely ordered until the end of S4 when they marry.
+That precarious stability is precarious because it is set in a larger disorder–the larger disorder between Chuck and Sarah, the fact that they are together and yet not together.
+That disorder never gets ordered until the end of S4 when they marry.
 But the largest disorders of the show are the disorders internal to Chuck and internal to Sarah: each seems at long last to have reached order at the end of vs. the Baby.
 But then the final episodes throw everything once more into disorder.
-(It is this fact, that the order reached in S5 gets disordered, that accounts for much of the irritation many feel about the end of the show.
+(It is this fact, that the order reached in S5 gets disordered, that accounts for much of the irritation (putting it mildly) many feel about the end of the show.
 It is as though the show suddenly decides, at its end, that it is not a comedy after all.
 It is like the world’s slowest bait-and-switch.)

 It is easy enough to see how this structure is realized in Chuck.
 Chuck and Sarah are the central pair, the lovers, but that group includes more than just the two of them.
 It also includes Casey and Awesome and Ellie–and it includes their parents.
 The fay are General Beckman and the other higher-ups at the NSA and CIA.
 The clowns are the Buy More employees.
 (Morgan is a special case; I will come back to him.)